Menu

 write

-Operations that modify data but aren’t irreversible.
-Examples: creating items, updating fields, posting content.
+Operations that modify data.
+Creating items, updating fields, posting content.

 permission: write